-The Triumph is another good Ingersoll for men-sturdy, reliable and, like all Ingersolls, fully guaranteed.
+The Triumph is another good Ingersoll for mem-sturdy, reliable and, like all Ingersolls, fully guaranteed.
 The price of the Triumph is \$1.25.
 And then there's the famous DOLLAR Watch.
 All the people know this one.
 It has probably kept more people on time than all other watches put together.
 Most men find the Ingersoll a necessity.

-For Women Women like a little watch the Ingersoll Midget-the kind Iney wear it 'round their necks on a chain; or on a pin; or in the pocket of their blouses.
-It's a fine little timekeeper, this little Midget, just like its bigger Inmidget, just like its bigger ingersolls in everything but size.
-It costs \$2.50.
+For Women Women like a little watch the Ingersoll Midget-the kind to carry in her hand-bag.
+They wear it 'round their necks on a chain; or on a pin; or in the pocket of their blouses.
+It's a fine little timekeeper, this little Midget, just like its bigger In-gersolls in everything but size.

 Another Ingersoll for women is the WRIST Watch.
 It's like the Midget, but the figures are bigger, like all good figures on wrist watches should be.
-It has a neat leather band and costs \$3.00, only fifty cents more than the Midget.
+It has a neat leather band and costs \$3.00, only fifty cents more than the Midget. the Midget.